dsasp/Easy3DScoreSupport/en_help.md

 Tap on archer's row for detailed archer statistics.

-# Modify built-in scoring systems
+# Adapt built-in scoring systems

-A set of known 3D archery scoring systems is built into the app.
+A set of standard 3D archery scoring systems is built into the app.

-However, chances are high you are looking for a different scoring system.
+However, because there are so many variations, chances are high you need different scoring system.

-This version of the app supports changing some parameters of the built-in scoring systems.
+App supports changing some parameters of the built-in scoring systems.

-Try modifying a built-in scoring systems to make it fit your needs.
+Try modifying a built-in scoring system to make it fit your needs.

+You can adapt any built-in scoring system, but I recommend you checkout scoring systems named 'Template ...' first.
+Adapt these if possible and leave standard systems unchanged.

 Modifying scoring system is done from the start screen.